Phone-GWP-group

 More than just packaging design

-While this is critical in many industries and markets (and should always be considered), the structural design of your packaging can be what makes or breaks its’ success.
+While this is critical in many industries and markets (and should always be considered), the structural design of your packaging can make or break its success.

-It can be the difference between your product making it to your customer in one piece.
+• It can be the difference between your product reaching your customer in one piece.

-It can even help to drive profitability at your business.
+• It can even help to drive profitability in your business.

-Well, there are a number of ways in which you can reduce your overall costs by taking advantage of thorough corrugated packaging design service, as well as improving other areas of your business too.
+There are several ways you can reduce your overall costs by leveraging a thorough corrugated packaging design service and improving other areas of your business.

-The 7 ways to reduce costs through packaging design
+The seven ways to reduce costs through packaging design

-In fact, there are at least seven ways in which leveraging cost effective packaging design can have a significant impact on your costs.
+In fact, there are at least seven ways to leverage cost-effective packaging design to reduce your costs significantly.

-And whilst they will not necessarily be reflected in the unit cost you pay for your packaging, the cost savings can potentially be seen throughout various aspects of your packaging supply chain and wider business.
+Whilst they are not necessarily reflected in the unit cost you pay for your packaging, the cost savings can be seen across various aspects of your packaging supply chain and your wider business.

 The key areas that you can (and should) look at when attempting to drive cost savings through packaging design are as follows: